 The town centre with its Mediterranean-style squares and arcades, and numerous parks with sub-tropical plants such as the Parco Civico on the shores of the lake invite you to laze around, enjoying the atmosphere.
 By the lakeside promenade are the Belvedere Gardens, where the parkland boasts not only camellias and magnolias but also countless sub-tropical plants and modern works of art.

 Art connoisseurs are attracted to this city of art and architecture by the high standard of the exhibitions it hosts.
-In the Museo d'Arte della Svizzera italiana are paintings by Klee, Jawlensky, Renoir and Degas, among others.
+In the Museo d'arte della Svizzera italiana are paintings by Klee, Jawlensky, Renoir and Degas, among others.
 In the last 50 years, the Ticino region, and Lugano in particular, have developed into an important region for architecture.
 The most well-known representatives of the "Ticino School" are Luigi Snozzi and Mario Botta.
-Botta's Banca della Svizzera Italiana (Viale Franscini), the Palazzo Ransila (Via Pretorio) and his own workshop on the Via Ciani are good examples.
+Botta's BSI Bank (Viale Franscini) and the Palazzo Ransila (Via Pretorio) are good examples.

 The two closest mountains to Lugano, Monte San Salvatore and Monte Brè, give you an outstanding panorama of the town, Lake Lugano and the alpine scenery.
 From Monte Brè there is a walk down to the village of Brè, which has preserved its typical Ticino village centre, and enhanced it with works of art.
 From the San Salvatore another popular walk leads down through the beautifully situated Carona to Lake Lugano at Morcote.
 Taking a boat trip back to Lugano is a splendid way to round off the day.
 Other excursions are to the fishing village of Gandria, up the Monte Lema, the Monte Generoso or to the Lilliput world of Switzerland in Miniature at Melide.